What Is A Charter School

 In 1996, the Texas Legislature created charter schools to offer locally created community schools that improve the learning experiences of today’s youth.

-Winfree Academy, like many charter schools, operates as an open-enrollment charter school and is not directly connected to any of the 71 school districts it is authorized to serve.
-While not a school district, Winfree is a non-profit that offers an accredited·public school education.
+Winfree Academy, like many charter schools, operates as an open-enrollment charter school and is not directly connected to any of the 86 school districts it is authorized to serve.
+Winfree Academy offers a TEA-accredited, public school education.
 It serves all students and not just those who meet any selected criteria.
-Tuition is not charged, and admission is not based on an external characteristic, such as academic ability or family income.
+As a public school, there is no cost to attend and admission is not based on an external characteristic, such as academic ability or family income.